IMF gives support to Liberia as questions are raised about Sierra Leone’s financial mess

 Sierra Leone’s economic performance is in tatters.
 Key government officials and ministers – including the president, have in the last six months taken their eyes off the economy to focus on their political survival.
 The Koroma government has lost control of the economy.

-It seems the only job at State House now, is the packaging and selling of the president’s chosen candidates for the presidency and vice presidency at next year’s elections. – Mr Samura Kamara and Chernoh Bah (Photo), whose unpopularity has become a huge headache for ruling party rank and file members – who are deeply unhappy about the president’s unilateral imposition of their candidacy.
+It seems the only job at State House now, is the packaging and selling of the president’s chosen candidates for the presidency and vice presidency at next year’s elections. – Messrs Samura Kamara and Chernoh Bah (Photo), whose unpopularity has become a huge headache for ruling party rank and file members – who are deeply unhappy about the president’s unilateral imposition of their candidacy.

 Sierra Leone’s economy is in dire straits.
 Inflation is rising much faster than expected.
 Basic foods prices – such as rice and cooking oil have gone up by almost 30% in the last six months.
 The government is struggling to pay the salaries of public sector workers.

-There is serious political tension in the streets, as the ruling APC, police and the opposition SLPP continue to wage war of words and attrition.
+There is serious political tension in the streets, as the ruling APC, police and the opposition SLPP continue to wage war of attrition.
 Investor confidence is at an all-time low.

-World Bank and IMF funding have been frozen until after the elections in March 2018, following allegations that ruling APC government officials are misappropriating and siphoning public funds into their political campaign funds.
+World Bank and IMF funding have been frozen until after the elections in March 2018, following allegations that ruling APC government officials are misappropriating and siphoning public funds to pay for their political campaigns.

 The value of the Leone to the dollar and sterling is declining fast, meaning that the country is importing far more than it is exporting.
 With its continuing reliance on falling international aid and meagre mining export revenue for its survival, the Koroma government is struggling to meet its basic financial commitments as foreign aid is cut by almost 60%.